realcletusola/django_auth/README.md

     }
-  - Status Code: 401 Unauthorized
+  - Status Code: 401 Unauthorized <br>
     {
         "error":<br>
         <li>"Account disabled."(This error will occur if the user account is inactive)</li>